Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19) outbreak.

 After an evaluation of your coursework, you will be notified of the process to have credit posted onto your academic record.
 A nonrefundable posting fee of $10 per credit hour will be charged to your account.
 AP awarded credit is part of the External Credit Program.
 A maximum of 30 credit hours earned through any one, or combination of, external credit programs may be applied with the approval of the University toward the 120 credit hours required for a bachelor’s degree.
-For more information, please review the University Catalog.
+For additional information, please contact an advisor or review the University Catalog.

-AP Credit Awards are part of the External Credit Program at Benedictine University.
-A maximum of 30 semester credit hours earned through any one or combination of external credit programs may be applied with the approval of the University toward the 120 semester credit hours required for the bachelor's degree.
-These credits will not normally satisfy the academic residency requirement.
-Please consult with the current Academic Catalog for additional information regarding external credit.
-Students should consult with an advisor prior to accepting awarded credit.
+Advanced Placement (AP) credit is part of the External Credit Program at Benedictine University.
+A maximum of 30 semester credit hours earned through any one or a combination of external credit programs may be applied with the approval of the University toward the 120 semester credit hours required for the bachelor's degree.
+AP credit cannot be used to satisfy degree residency requirements.
+For additional information, please contact an advisor or refer to the External Credit policy in the Undergraduate Catalog.

-① Course does not award GECC Co-curricular designation.
+① Course does not award GECC co-curricular designation.
 An additional co-curricular course is required for graduation.

-③ Even if a score qualifies for AP credit in a Foreign Language there may be an alternative way of receiving credit.
-Students planning to pursue additional foreign language courses (or a major/minor) at Benedictine University should discuss with their advisor or the Department of Languages and Literature before any external credit (AP, CLEP, or IB) is posted.Click here for the Department of Languages and Literature
+④ Even if a score qualifies for AP credit in Foreign Language, there may be an alternative way of receiving credit.
+Students planning to pursue additional foreign language courses (or a major/minor) should discuss with their advisor or the Department of Languages and Literature before any external credit (AP, CLEP, or IB) is posted.Click here for the Department of Languages and Literature